JCKodel/eva/README.md

 ## Features

 * Automatic optional multithreading - Flutter runs on its isolate while the event orchestrator, your domain code and your repositories run on a separate isolate.
-Works fine with local databases such as Isar, but it fails with platform packages that requires 2-way binary communication (such as Firebase Auth): see [https://github.com/flutter/flutter/issues/119207](https://github.com/flutter/flutter/issues/119207) for details
+Works fine with local databases such as Isar, but it fails with platform packages that require 2-way binary communication (such as Firebase Auth): see [https://github.com/flutter/flutter/issues/119207](https://github.com/flutter/flutter/issues/119207) for details

-* Separation of concerns - Clear separation between UI orchestration (which UI event triggers a domain response), unit testable business logic in domain classes that uses data-driven repositories (local databases, APIs, etc.)
+* Separation of concerns - Clear separation between UI orchestration (which UI event triggers a domain response), and unit-testable business logic in domain classes that uses data-driven repositories (local databases, APIs, etc.)

-* Built-in dependency injection system - All layers are configurated through simple dependency injection, so you can inject whatever you need in your constructors (for example: use a `SomeClass` whenever someone asks for a `IInterfaceOfSomeClass`)
+* Built-in dependency injection system - All layers are configurated through simple dependency injection, so you can inject whatever you need in your constructors (for example: use a `SomeClass` whenever someone asks for an `IInterfaceOfSomeClass`)

 * Built-in environments - All dependency injection configuration resides in environment classes, so you can have `DevelopmentEnvironment` with one setting and `ProductionEnvironment` with other settings.
 You can have as many environments as you want.